russcd/Ancestry_HMM/scripts/readme.md

-##This is a simple updated version of our vcf2ahmm script to take an input vcf file and output a file compatible ancestry_hmm.
+# This is a simple updated version of our vcf2ahmm script to take an input vcf file and output a file compatible ancestry_hmm.

+## Disclaimer:

+This script is provided as a simple utility to convert vcf files to ahmm input.
+I do not expect that it will be suitable for all possible use cases.
+Please read this carefully and feel free to post questions/requests as needed.
+See all Assumptions below.

+## Basic Usage:

 The script takes the following required options.